Fellowship for Digital Scholarship

 • A completed application form stating personal details, the name of the Fellowship, the title of the proposed research project, the preferred dates of the intended visit and the names and addresses of two academic referees;

-• A proposal for research to be carried out in the Special Collections of Leiden University Library during the term of the Fellowship (1,200 words or fewer).
-Applicants should indicate how the proposed study advances their own research goals and how the study satisfies any particular aims of the award.
+• A proposal for research to be carried out in Leiden University Library during the term of the Fellowship (1,200 words or fewer).
+Applicants should indicate how the proposed study advances their own research goals and how the study satisfies any particular aims of the award;

 • A start and end date of the proposed research;